Photos By David Taylor // Staff Photographer and Tanner Dedmon // Lifestyles Editor

 One of the biggest attractions offered at MTAC was the analog and digital game rooms that dominated the Embassy Suites.
 While weaving through spacious rooms turned cluttered with tables of gamers battling in tabletop games such as Pathfinder and Magic: The Gathering, any and every board, card and role-playing game imaginable could be found to compete in.
 To satisfy old-school urges, a smaller room was devoted to arcade-style games such as a Game of Thrones pinball machine and large, retro installations, joystick and all.
 Out of all the gaming opportunities present, the largest and most popular by far was the digital game room.
 This competitive paradise was filled with Gamecubes, Nintendo 64s, the obscure Ouya and a Wii U that offered guests the never-ending opportunity to pit their favorite Nintendo champions against one another in Super Smash Bros.
+There were other consoles too, as well as workshops for people to learn how to get a good PS4 hard drive replacement amongst other modifications.
 The only sound able to drown out the joyful exclamations of gaming spectators was the constant serenading from Rock Band musicians who treated gamers to personalized renditions of songs ranging from Queen’s “Bohemian Rhapsody” to Fall Out Boy’s “Centuries.”
 Tournaments were held during all three days of the convention, some resulting in cash rewards from buy-ins and others rewarding contestants solely with bragging rights.

 For those who need something to hold them over till the next MTAC – or maybe just wanted to complete their Funko Pop! collection – several sizable rooms were crammed with anime and gaming merchandise.
 One room referred to as Artist’s Alley offered local and travelling artists the chance to sell their unique interpretations on iconic characters and shows.
-Two other dealer rooms showcased collectible figures, official clothing. life-sized weapons and Japanese treats such as melon bread and pastries filled with flavored jams.
+Two other dealer rooms showcased collectible figures from animes like sword art online and One Piece, official clothing. life-sized weapons and Japanese treats such as melon bread and pastries filled with flavored jams.
 Eager shoppers crowded around tables and booths to score the latest in anime fashion and memorabilia as vendors rushed to meet their demands.

 “We’ve actually done much better this year than last year we were here,” said Doris Bachman as she sold Starboxes, a mystery box filled with anything from manga to clothing.
 “We sold out of boxes the first night, and we had to rush to make more today.
 People have said they’ve been waiting in line for almost an hour to get into the dealer rooms, so when they get in, they want to spend their money right away.”